veillette/physics-book/contents/ch4Dynamics.md

 century, Albert Einstein (1879–1955) developed the theory of relativity and, along with many other scientists, developed quantum theory.
 This theory does not have the constraints present in classical physics.
-All of the situations we consider in this chapter, and all those preceding the introduction of relativity in [Special Relativity](/contents/m42525.md), are in the realm of classical physics.
+All of the situations we consider in this chapter are in the realm of classical physics.

 <div data-type="note" data-has-label="true" data-label="" markdown="1">